MemDLM: Memory-Enhanced DLM Training: Experiments

 \subsection{Ablation of Core Design Choices}

-Beyond exploratory analyses, we also perform ablations that test which components of MemDLM are necessary for the method to work.
-These experiments focus on removing or reversing core design choices rather than tuning them.
+We also perform ablations that test which components of MemDLM are necessary for the method to work.

-\textbf{Consistency of the trajectory design.} One central hypothesis of MemDLM is that the inner loop should remain consistent with the anchor-centered outer objective.
-To test this, we compare our default consistent design against an inconsistent progressive-memory variant. \Cref{fig:consistency_analysis} shows a clear optimization gap: the consistent trajectory converges to substantially lower training loss, while the inconsistent variant plateaus much earlier.
-This gap also carries over to downstream retrieval, improving BABILong-1K from $0.604$ to $0.684$.
-These results suggest that trajectory consistency is not merely an implementation detail; it is a core ingredient that allows the fast-weight updates to support, rather than conflict with, the anchor-centered outer objective.
+\textbf{Consistency of the trajectory design.} One central hypothesis of MemDLM is that the inner loop should remain consistent with the anchor-centered outer objective. \Cref{fig:consistency_analysis} compares our default design against an inconsistent progressive-memory variant and shows a clear optimization gap: the consistent trajectory converges to substantially lower training loss, and this carries over to downstream retrieval, improving BABILong-1K from $0.604$ to $0.684$.

 \textbf{Role of the two inner-loop stages.} We ablate the two-stage inner loop by using only the pre-anchor stage or only the anchor-to-target stage. \Cref{fig:two_stage_analysis} shows that neither stage alone is sufficient: using only the anchor-to-target stage reaches $0.646$, while using only the pre-anchor stage with anchor-token-only supervision reaches $0.620$.
-Combining the two stages is clearly better, but the exact pre-stage target also matters.
-If we keep both stages but restrict the pre-anchor loss to anchor-token-only supervision, the score improves to $0.668$; however, our default design, which uses a broader clean-target supervision in the pre-anchor stage and then follows it with the anchor-to-target stage, performs best at $0.684$.

-This comparison reveals an important interaction effect.
-In isolation, anchor-token-only pre-anchor supervision is stronger than the broader clean-target pre-anchor supervision ($0.620$ vs.\ $0.604$), but once the anchor-to-target stage is added, the broader clean-target supervision becomes more complementary and yields the strongest final result.
-Operationally, the default pre-anchor objective does not stop at predicting only the subset of tokens that will become visible at the anchor state; instead it predicts a broader clean target from the pre-anchor state.
-This is slightly richer than the idealized stagewise factorization described in \cref{sec:method}, but empirically it provides a better first-stage update for the subsequent anchor-to-target refinement.
+Combining both stages is better, but the exact pre-stage target also matters.
+With both stages active, restricting the pre-anchor loss to anchor-token-only supervision reaches $0.668$, while our default broader clean-target supervision performs best at $0.684$.
+Thus the default pre-anchor objective is slightly richer than the idealized stagewise factorization in \cref{sec:method}, but provides a better first-stage update for the subsequent anchor-to-target refinement.